Zinedinarnaut/Bot-Dashboard-template-/README.md

 This is the repository for the [Discord Bot Dashboard Tutorial] that I did on YouTube.

 There are some files that you should ignore that I have not created in the tutorial.

+Please don't say that you made it yourself